cleverguy25/react-treeviewselect/README.md

 # react-treeviewselect
 A react based select control where the drop down is a tree view.

-React/JS is not first language, so open to suggestions for improvements as I have not seen a useful version of this control elsewhere, so I want this to be robust.
+React/JS is not my first language, so open to suggestions for improvements as I have not seen a useful version of this control elsewhere, so I want this to be robust.

 ## Features